Cryptizens/cryptorun-back/readme.md

 The catch: funds will be collected in crypto-currency using ETH, and the GPS of Thomas will be connected to the Blockchain!

-You can find detailed explanation of the code behind this challenge on this [general blog article](#).
-Please also consult this [blog article dedicated to testing](#) of the contract.
+You can find detailed explanation of the code behind this challenge on this [general blog article](https://medium.com/@vanderstraeten.thomas/a-crypto-fundraising-for-a-charity-on-the-ethereum-net-with-a-strava-gps-oracle-8a24167c1dad).
+Please also consult this [blog article dedicated to testing](https://medium.com/@vanderstraeten.thomas/testing-the-cryptorun-smart-contract-a-tale-of-obsessive-perfection-84ded25f1636) of the contract.

+Special thanks to [Hannes](https://github.com/jebuske) for his kind review and suggestions!

 ## Architecture